 - Yellow, thick toenails - Nails are not supposed to be yellow and chalky.
 This is usually a sign of a fungal infection.
 An itchy rash around the toes may also be present.
 This is usually not a dangerous condition, but in diabetics or people with other immune system compromising conditions like rheumatoid arthritis or renal failure, fungal toenails can lead to infections and gangrene.
 Don’t ignore toenail changes!
 Seek the advice of your podiatrist when you notice changes.

 Let me reinforce that most people ignore subtle symptoms in their feet and can miss early warning signs of a more systemic problem.
-If you are experiencing any of these symptoms or notice any chronic changes in your feet, time for a visit to your podiatrist!
+If you are experiencing any of these symptoms or notice any chronic changes in your feet, request an appointment today!